wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

 ##### 60 Person using stock without consent of owner

-*   Every poundkeeper and every other person who, without the authority or consent of the owner thereof, works or uses any horse, mare, gelding, ass, mule, bull, bullock, steer, or heifer while it is impounded is liable to a fine not exceeding 20 pounds, together with such sum as the convicting court considers reasonable and adjudges to be paid to the owner for his compensation and costs in that behalf.
+*   Every poundkeeper and every other person who, without the authority or consent of the owner thereof, works or uses any horse, mare, gelding, ass, mule, bull, bullock, steer, or heifer while it is impounded is liable on conviction to a fine not exceeding 20 pounds, together with such sum as the convicting court considers reasonable and adjudges to be paid to the owner for his compensation and costs in that behalf.

     Compare: 1908 No 79 s 50

+    Section 60: amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 61 Offences punishable on summary conviction

-*   Every offence against this Act shall be punishable on summary conviction.
+*   \[Repealed\]

+    Section 61: repealed, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Application of fines